EvaVillarrealGuzman/EvaVillarrealGuzman.github.io/_posts/2022-06-20-data-structure.md

 ![](https://evavillarrealguzman.github.io/img/data-structure/array.png)

 The elements of an array are stored contiguously in memory.
-A physical space is saved in ram memory, one next to the other, to save the elements.
+A physical space is saved in RAM memory, one next to the other, to save the elements.

 ### Array Indexing